getporter/porter/docs/content/quickstart/porter-yaml.md

   - exec:
   ```

 The `exec` mixin is used when you want to run shell scripts and commands.
+Note, that while you can embed bash directly in to the porter.yaml file, it's not a recommended practice as it's not a great experience for the humans who maintain the code.
+It can be harder to parse for intent, properly escape code within the YAML and test, lint, validate.
+Check out other [best practices for using the exec mixin](https://porter.sh/best-practices/exec-mixin/).

 Each action may have one or more steps to accomplish that action.
 For the install action: